-Thalassemia is inherited autosomal-codominantly.
+Thalassemia is an inherited autosomal-codominantly.
 At heterozygosity, a milder form of the disease develops (minor thalassemia).
 At homozygosity, the severe form (major thalassemia) can be observed.
-Also, the so-called intermediate thalassemia exists as an intermediate form.
+There is also an intermediate thalassemia form.
 The primary causes are genetic defects, which form the pathogenetic basis of the decreased synthesis of one of several polypeptide chains of the globin molecule.

 In turn, this results in a decreased hemoglobinization of the erythroblasts.
 In the blood count, this condition can be observed as hypochromasia of the erythrocytes.
 Additionally, the globin chains, which continue being produced, aggregate and make for increased apoptosis of precursor cells via different pathophysiological mechanisms.
 This condition also leads to decreased lifespan of the erythrocytes in the peripheral blood.